-On your return road trip to Toronto, make the long drive more enjoyable by staying at beautiful places.
+On your return road trip from Nova Scotia to Toronto, make the long drive more enjoyable by staying at beautiful places.
 I suggest two overnight stops.

-Bottom line: This Eastern Canada road trip itinerary is super flexible.
+Bottom line: This East Coast Canada road trip itinerary is super flexible.
 Customize the map to make it your own!

-- MAP of East Coast Road Trip CANADA: Toronto to Nova Scotia
+- East Coast Canada Road Trip MAP: Toronto to Nova Scotia

-Here’s a map of my recommended East Coast Canada road trip from Toronto to Nova Scotia.
-The blue lines show your cross-Canada road trip route, plus side trip ideas.
+Here’s your East Coast Canada road trip map!
+The blue line shows your core Toronto Ontario to Halifax Nova Scotia drive, plus scenic add-on routes.
 Red icons mark things to do.
 And grey icons mark great places to stay along the way.

 To view map details: Click the top-left arrow to open legend.

 To customize the map: Click the top-right box “View larger map,” click three circles and “copy.”
-Add/delete places you’re planning for your cross-Canada road trip.
+Add/delete places you’re planning for your Toronto to Halifax drive.

 TORONTO + Niagara Falls Road Trip

-I’m going to start this Toronto to Nova Scotia road trip itinerary with my favorite things to do in and near Toronto.
-If you’re from here, feel free to skip over this part.
+I’m going to start this Ontario to Nova Scotia drive with my favorite things to do in and near Toronto.
+If you’re from Toronto, feel free to skip ahead to Leg 1: Toronto to Quebec City.
 (And share your tips in the comments!)
-But if you’re visiting, be sure to spend at least a day exploring Toronto.
+But if you’re visiting the area, be sure to spend at least a day exploring Toronto.
 My favorite area of Toronto is downtown, so that’s where you’ll find my top things to do and places to stay.

 And since Niagara Falls is still on my bucket list, I thought it might be on yours, too!
-Although it’s in the opposite direction from Nova Scotia, it’s totally doable to add this short road trip idea from Toronto to your East Coast Canada road trip.
+Although it’s in the opposite direction from Nova Scotia, it’s totally doable to add this short road trip idea to your Toronto to Halifax Nova Scotia drive.